alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

 ## Preparing and examining processor and memory state using Breakpoints
 The ECALL setup and test happens thanks to the breakpoints.
-According to this documentation [3], we need to create a class extending `gdb.Breakpoint` and provide a `stop()` method which is executed **before** the program to execute the instruction.
+According to this documentation [3], we need to create a class extending `gdb.Breakpoint` and provide a `stop()` method which is executed **before** the program executes the instruction.
 So I have 2 breakpoints:

 - `PreBP`: to setup ECALL
 - `PostBP`: to test the result (on the NOP instruction)